iPad Air Review

 We’re in the same boat.
 The architecture is there.
 It surely can’t be an issue of space seeing as the technology fitted into the iPhone 5S.

 So what could it be?
 Apple surely isn’t holding it back as the ‘big upgrade’ for the iPad Air 2, is it?
-That would be such an anti-climax… plus we’re waiting for the bendable iPad in 2014 anyway.
+That would be such an anti-climax… plus we’re waiting for the bendable iPad 2 anyway.

 The display on the iPad Air is nothing overly new – but it’s still amazing.
 It uses a new technology to make sure that the power is sucked as heavily, which is as much to do with the overall battery pain as it is about making sure we don’t see a repeat of the ultra-warm tablets of last year.